Removing Toxic People From Your Life In 9 Steps

 2. Establish And Maintain Boundaries

-Toxic people drain your resources by constantly pushing you to work harder to please them, making you compromise more and more.
+Manipulative and toxic people drain your resources by constantly pushing you to work harder to please them, making you compromise more and more.
 This is exhausting and transgresses all acceptable relationship boundaries.

 Give some serious thought to what you will tolerate and what you won’t from partners, family members, colleagues, and friends.